 Typical implementation cases for SIESTARTThe combination of a battery energy storage system (BESS) and fossil-fired conventional power plant opens up a range of different services for the grid and power plant operators, including black-start capability, grid services, opex optimization and new flexibility/enhanced generation capabilities.

 Black start of a gas turbine on loss of off-site power and support to restore the grid

 Generally, power plants use small diesel generators to start turbines, or to provide power references such as voltage and frequency to allow renewable power generators to reconnect.
 Due to its speed of response as well as advanced control, SIESTART can be used as an alternative to a black start diesel generator.
+Therefore, batteries support the decarbonization by replacing CO2-emitting Diesel-Engines.
 It saves time and improves reliability while helping you boost revenues.
 SIESTART can also provide the necessary short-circuit power to ensure a given protection sequence.

 Increasing the power gradient of the supply to the grid on start-up or ramp-up of the power plant